jheyman/blog/pages/BlueKey/index.md

 ![pairing]({{ site.baseurl }}/assets/images/BlueKey/bluetooth_pairing.png)

-**Note**: the whole User Guide of the RN42 module is available [here](http://ww1.microchip.com/downloads/en/DeviceDoc/bluetooth_cr_UG-v1.0r.pdf), see chapter 5 about support for the HID profile.

 Once the device is paired like that, it will receive any string sent from the code over the serial line (e.g. `Serial.print` statement).

+**Note**:

+* I archived the User Guide of the RN42 module [here](https://github.com/jheyman/BlueKey/blob/master/docs/bluetooth_cr_UG-v1.0r.pdf), see chapter 5 about support for the HID profile.
+* Depending on the module configuration, remote configuration over Bluetooth may not be possible.
+In this case the best way is to using a local serial terminal, the simplest setup I found is using a 3.3V FTDI adapter (e.g. normally used for programming 3.3V arduinos), connect VCC to RN42's pin 11 (VDD), connect GND to RN42's pin 12 (GND), connect RX pin to the RN42's pin 14 (TX), and TX pin to the RN42's pin 13 (RX), then launch a serial terminal (e.g. minicom/putty) with baudrate 115200, 8N1, no HW flow control.

 #### Keypad management